Conceptual Birth - The Mark of Separation

-When we were children, we heard a great deal of words from our caregivers.
+When we were children, we heard a great deal of words from our caregivers and society at large.
 Over time, those words became knowledge, concepts, and beliefs.
 Many of these words appended themselves to bodily sensations, and slowly became believable.
 The decades-long regularity of this self-practice eventually formed into the misperception that we were those perceptions by which sensations were built upon.

 Therefore, a belief is a small segment of conceptual knowledge that has been hidden by its very own impetus, by its very own regularity, and stored in various bodily sensations.
 A belief feels real because it seems to be the feeling itself.
 Since sensations arise dependent upon outer conditions, it seems like there is a central perceiver that looks through this perceptual/sensation filter like how you might look through a kaleidoscope, and see a different world.